gravitational/teleport/rfd/0093-offline-access.md

     participant Auth
     participant Node

+    tsh->>+Node: Connect
+    Node-->>+tsh: Access Denied
     tsh->>+Auth: IsMFARequired
     Auth-->>-tsh: Error
-    tsh->>+Node: Connect
-    Node-->>+tsh: Access Denied
 ```

 Alternative approaches:

-1) Attempt to connect to the node first, and if it fails with a `trace.AccessDenied` error then try `proto.AuthService/IsMFARequired` and then perform the MFA ceremony and connect to the node again
+1) First try `proto.AuthService/IsMFARequired` and always try to connect to the Node regardless of error determining if per session MFA is required
-    - Results in reduced latency for the happy path which doesn't require per-session MFA by removing the call to `proto.AuthService/IsMFARequired` entirely.
+    - Results in increased latency for the happy path which doesn't require per-session MFA by requiring the call to `proto.AuthService/IsMFARequired`.
 However, `proto.AuthService/IsMFARequired` is still required if the user doesn't have access to the node at all or per-session MFA is required.
-    - Results in increased latency when per-session MFA is required since that flow now requires establishing the connection to the target node twice.
+    - Results in decreased latency when per-session MFA is required since that flow now requires establishing the connection to the target node once.
 2) Perform `proto.AuthService/IsMFARequired` and connecting to the node in parallel and act accordingly
-    - Ultimately leads to roughly the same outcome as Option 1.
+    - Ultimately leads to roughly the same outcome as the recommended option.
 The connection to the node almost always takes longer than the connection to auth.
 By performing them in parallel you really only get gains in the happy path.

 ###### Session Trackers
 A new session tracker is created for every session.
 In the event that persisting the session tracker fails the